webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 changed our render pass so it expects the data interleaved into a single buffer.

-Note: if you're loading gLTF files it's arguably good to either pre-process them so their vertex data is interleaved into a single buffer (best) or else interleave the data at load them (ok).
+Note: if you're loading gLTF files, it's arguably good to either pre-process them so their vertex data is interleaved into a single buffer (best) or else interleave the data at load time (ok).

 # Optimization: Split uniform buffers (shared, material, per model)